How Education is Shifting Thanks to Hyperautomation

 Hyperautomation is here to stay

-Hyperautomation is the next evolution of automation.
-The mindset shift encourages higher education faculty to become diligent scouts: constantly searching for ways automation can improve internal processes and revitalize the student journey.
+Hyperautomation, or intelligent process automation, is the next evolution of automation.
+The mindset shift encourages higher education faculty to become diligent scouts, constantly searching for ways automation can improve internal processes and revitalize the student journey.